The Girl King

 Publisher: Hachette Australia

 Format Paperback from publisher

-Thank you to Pan Macmillan Australia for providing my copy for review!
+Thank you to Hachette Australia for providing my copy for review!
 I voluntarily read and reviewed this book and all thoughts and opinions are my own and do not represent the author or publisher.